pulp/pulpproject.org/_posts/2020-03-05-pulp-3-scale-testing.md

 tags:
   - 3.0
 ---

+*Updated*: March 6, 2020 with correct worker count as 16, and additional resources in db section.

 I recently did some Pulp3 scale testing, and I wanted to share the results along with how others could reproduce them.
 I did this for [pulp_ansible](https://pulp-ansible.readthedocs.io/) which manages Ansible Role and Collection content and is compatible with the